How To Choose Your Luna Display Unit Type

 My PC has both a USB-C and an HDMI port: which Luna should I buy?

 The only difference between the two units is the port type.
 Many PCs have USB-C and HDMI ports.
-If both ports can be used for an external display, you can purchase whichever Luna fits in with your workflow best.
+If both ports can be used for an external display, you can purchase whichever Luna fits your workflow best.

 What about custom PC builds?
 Does Luna need to be plugged into the graphics card?